retsullivan/retsullivan.github.io/_posts/2019-09-24-Almost-Famous-the-Fab-4-of-Design-Patterns.md

 ---
-post:
+Layout: post
-Title: Almost Famous -- the Fab 4 of Design Patterns
+Title: Almost Famous - the Fab 4 of Design Patterns
 ---

 **Who needs the Fab 4 when you can have the Gang of 4?**